virtualcitySYSTEMS/colladaToBglTFConverter/README.md

 1. License
 ----------

-The scripts for colladaToBGLTFConverter are open source under Apache 2.0 license.
+The scripts for colladaToBglTFConverter are open source under Apache 2.0 license.
-See the file LICENSE for more details.
+See the [LICENSE](https://github.com/virtualcitySYSTEMS/colladaToBglTFConverter/blob/master/LICENSE) file for more details.

 2. About